Geometric quantization of symplectic maps and Witten's asymptotic conjecture: Introduction

+Geometric quantization is a set of geometric methods to construct a quantum mechanical system, represented by a Hilbert space of quantum states, from the underlying system of classical mechanics, represented by a symplectic manifold $(X,\om)$.
+In this context, we require $(X,\om)$ to be \emph{prequantized}, so that $X$ is endowed with a Hermitian line bundle $(L,h^L)$ together with a Hermitian connection $\nabla^L$ of curvature $R^L\in\Om^2(X,\C)$ satisfying

-where $\Delta^{L^p}$ denotes the usual Bochner Laplacian.
-The \emph{almost holomorphic quantization} of $(X,\om)$ at level $p$ is the finite dimensional space $\HH_p\subset\cinf(X,L^p)$ defined as the direct sum of the eigenspaces associated with the small eigenvalues of $\Delta_p$.
-In the case $(X,J,\om)$ is a Kähler manifold and $(L,h^L,\nabla^L)$ a holomorphic Hermitian line bundle with its Chern connection, the space $\HH_p$ coincides with the space of holomorphic sections of $L^p$, so that this is a natural generalization of the \emph{holomorphic quantization} of $(X,\om)$.
-If the symplectic manifold $(X,\om)$ represents the phase space of a dynamical system in classical mechanics, the space $\HH_p$ is the corresponding space of quantum states associated with a given quantum number $p\in\N^*$.
-Asymptotic results when $p$ tends to infinity are then supposed to describe the so-called \emph{semi-classical limit}, when the scale gets so large that we recover the laws of classical mechanics as an approximation of the laws of quantum mechanics.
+Assume now that $(X,\om)$ admits a compatible integrable complex structure $J\in\End(TX)$, making $(X,J,\om)$ into a \emph{Kähler manifold} and $(L,h^L,\nabla^L)$ into a holomorphic Hermitian line bundle equipped with its \emph{Chern connection}.
+Then the \emph{Kähler quantization} of $(X,\om)$ at level $p\in\N^*$ is the Hilbert space $\HH_p$ of $L^2$-holomorphic sections of $L^p:=L^{\otimes p}$ for the natural $L^2$-Hermitian product \cref{L2}.
+The integer $p\in\N^*$ represents a quantum number, usually inversely proportional to the \emph{Planck constant}, and asymptotic results when $p$ tends to infinity are then supposed to describe the so-called \emph{semi-classical limit}, when the scale gets so large that we recover the laws of classical mechanics as an approximation of the laws of quantum mechanics.
+In this paper, we will restrict to the case of $(X,\om)$ \emph{compact} of dimension $\dim X=2n$, so that $(X,\om)$ represents a bounded mechanical system and the associated Hilbert space of quantum states $\HH_p$ is finite dimensional for all $p\in\N^*$.

-A fundamental problem in this context is the dependence of this construction on the choice of an almost complex structure $J\in\End(TX)$.
-A natural way to study this question is to study the quantization of $(X,\om)$ at level $p\in\N^*$ as a vector bundle $\HH_p$ over a space $B$ of compatible almost complex structures, whose fibre at $b\in B$ identifies with the induced space $\HH_{p,b}$ of quantum states.
-Then if $\nabla^{\HH_p}$ is the natural \emph{$L^2$-connection} associated with the $L^2$-Hermitian product on $\HH_p$ over $B$, we can compare the quantizations with respect to different complex structures via the parallel transport $\Tau_p$ with respect to $\nabla^{\HH_p}$ along a path $\gamma:[0,1]\fl B$ connecting them.
+A fundamental problem in this context is the dependence of the quantization on the choice of a complex structure $J\in\End(TX)$.
+A natural way to study this question is to consider the quantization of $(X,\om)$ at level $p\in\N^*$ as a Hermitian vector bundle $\HH_p$ over a space $B$ of compatible complex structures, whose fibre at $b\in B$ identifies with the induced Hilbert space $\HH_{p,b}$ of holomorphic sections.
+One can then compare the quantizations associated with different complex structures via parallel transport with respect to the natural \emph{$L^2$-connection} \cref{connectionL2} on the vector bundle $\HH_p$ over $B$.
+This point of view can be applied in particular to the quantization of \emph{symplectic maps}, that is diffeomorphisms $\varphi:X\fl X$ preserving $\om$, which we require in addition to lift to the prequantization $(L,h^L,\nabla^L)$.
+In the particular case when $\varphi:X\fl X$ preserves the complex structure, one can define its quantization at level $p\in\N^*$ as the induced unitary operator on holomorphic sections of $L^p$, but a symplectic map does not preserves any compatible complex structure in general. \todo{mettre la quantif des symplectomorphismes après le Th.1?} Instead, consider a path